crisleo94/backend-ecommerce/README.md

 This is a simple CRUD API for an eCommerce website with ExpressJS and MongoDB

 # TODO
-- [ ] Create server with express
+- [ x ] Create server with express
+- [ x ] Define models to use with the database
 - [ ] Create routes
-- [ ] Define models to use with the database
 - [ ] Create cluster in mongo
 - [ ] Connect cluster with API